mtmosier/holidayLights/README.md

 All code contained is licensed as GPLv3.

-The pygvoicelib code is Copyright 2010, TELTUB Inc, author Ehsan Foroughi.

-The pygvoicelib.py was modified by Kory Prince (korylprince at gmail dot com) and Michael T. Mosier.
-All other code is Copyright 2014, Michael T. Mosier (mtmosier at gmail dot com).
+All code is Copyright 2015, Michael T. Mosier (mtmosier at gmail dot com).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.